This page describes the major features and capabilities of Cloud SQL for PostgreSQL. Cloud SQL is also available for MySQL.

 Cloud SQL for PostgreSQL

-- Fully managed PostgreSQL 9.6 databases in the cloud.
+- Fully managed PostgreSQL 9.6 databases in the cloud, based on the Cloud SQL Second Generation platform.

 - Up to 10TB of storage available, with the ability to automatically increase storage size as needed.